I get plenty of questions in various comments throughout the website, but I also get comments and questions via the contact form.

 Just curious if you’ve heard anything along these lines and I’m interested to hear your take on it.”

 As you can see from the image to the right, coffee does have its ways of increasing testosterone levels, but I’m pretty sure that’s not what you are talking about.
-Instead, lets look at the effects of caffeine in general, on the hormones that affect muscle growth.
+For most folks you probably prefer to make your own cup of liquid fuel early in the morning.
+So instead, lets look at the effects of caffeine in general, on the hormones that affect muscle growth.

 A study to determine the hormonal effects of caffeine on resistance training has not conclusively proven that caffeine can help you build muscle, but it has proven that caffeine does effect both testosterone and cortisol levels.